technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

-# Usecase 10 : Deploying chat application to answer questions from the user and tracks chat history across conversations
+# Usecase 10 : Deploying chat application to answer questions from the user and tracks chat history acrossn conversations

 **Objective:**